Linaro/lava/doc/v2/glossary.rst

    and which LAVA will use to determine whether the boot was successful.
 One of the specified prompts **must** match before the test can be started.

+  protocol
+    A protocol in LAVA is a method of interacting with external services using an :abbr:`API (Application Programming Interface)` instead of with direct shell commands or via a test shell.
+Examples of services in LAVA which use protocols include :term:`LXC`, :term:`MultiNode` and :term:`VLANd`.
+The protocol defines which API calls are available through the LAVA interface and the Pipeline determines when the API call is made.

+    .. seealso:: :ref:`protocols`

   query
     See :ref:`result_queries`.
 Queries are used to identify test jobs and associated results which match specified criteria based on the results or metadata.

+  refactoring
+    Within LAVA, the process of developing the :term:`pipeline` code in parallel with the existing code, resulting in new elements alongside old code - possibly disabled on some instances.
+See :ref:`dispatcher_design` and :ref:`pipeline_use_cases`.

   remote worker
     A dispatcher with devices attached which does not have a web frontend but